isabella232/primetime.en/help/digital-rights-management/protecting-content/working-policies-overview/updating-policy-using-java-api.md

 snippet: y
 ---

-# Updating a DRM policy with the Java API{#updating-a-drm-policy-with-the-java-api}
+# Updating a DRM policy with the Java API {#updating-a-drm-policy-with-the-java-api}

 To update a DRM policy with the Java API: